Yang Zengxin: Governorship of Xinjiang

 He recognised Russian economic dominance in Xinjiang, while concluding a provisional trade deal which established Soviet consulates in the Ili Valley and two Chinese consulates in Semipalatinsk and Verkhne-Udinsk.
 The Chinese government initially denied the impacts of the unrecognised agreement, but later accepted it.
 In 1924, Soviet economic advantages over Xinjiang were expanded by the new agreement, which also established Soviet consulates in Ürümqi, Kulja, Chuguchak, Shara-Sume and Kashgar, in return, Chinese consulates were opened in Semipalatinsk, Tashkent, Alma-Ata, Zaysan and Andijan.
 As of 1927, these Chinese officials acted independently from the Chinese government, following instead orders from Ürümqi.

 Yang relied heavily on Hui people—Chinese Muslims—to enforce his rule in Xinjiang.
 They were disliked by both Han and Uighurs because they had high positions within the Xinjiang military and government under Yang.

 A Tungani (Hui) was the military commander at Khotan in 1920.

 On July 1, 1928, he recognized the Nationalist Government in Nanjing.
 Six days later he was killed in a coup attempt by Fan Yaonan during a banquet.
 Fan had risen high in Yang's regime, but Yang never trusted him.
 The motive seemed to be Yang's denial of the pro-Nationalist Fan to a Nationalist advisory council designed to keep Xinjiang in check.
 Yang's death was avenged by Jin Shuren almost immediately.
 Lacking resources to oust Jin, Nanjing recognized his succession to the governorship.

-Ma Fuxing was appointed Titai of Kashgar from 1916 to 1924 by Yang, who ordered Ma Shaowu to assassinate Ma Fuxing in 1924.
+Yang had weaker control over the south of Xinjiang.
+Yang appointed Ma Fuxing to a key position in Kashgar.
+Beginning in 1915, Ma administered power in southwest Xinjiang harshly, including executing his enemies with a hay cutting machine.
+Yang ordered Ma Shaowu to assassinate Ma Fuxing in 1924.
 Ma Shaowu was then appointed Daotai of Kashgar.